A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems

-\begin{remark} The above proposition looks trivial, however, it allows an immediate derivation of some classical results such as: \begin{itemize} \item Proposition 6.2 in \cite{Cortes_Leon_Inn_2003}, which states that every trajectory of an unconstrained system that respects the constraints is a trajectory of a nonholonomically and vakonomically constrained system simultaneously.
-This is obvious in light of Proposition \ref{prop:constraints} as vakonomic and nonholonomic variational principles are restrictions of the standard variational principle. \item remark after Theorem 2 in \cite{Crampin_Mestdag_2010}, which states that vakonomic trajectories with trivial multipliers $\mu_a(t)=0$ (cf. equation \eqref{eqn:EL_vac}) are also nonholonomic trajectories.
-This again is obvious as any vakonomic extremal with trivial multipliers is, in fact, an extremal of the unconstrained variational problem and we can repeat the above reasoning. \item Theorem 3.2 (i) in \cite{Favretti_1998}, which states that for a sub-Riemannian geodesic problem with a totally geodesic constraints distribution (i.e., such that every unconstrained geodesic tangent to the constraints at a point remains tangent for its entire length) the nonholonomic geodesics are precisely the unconstrained geodesic respecting the constraints.
-This fact is again obvious: from Proposition \ref{prop:constraints} we know that the unconstrained geodesics respecting the constraints are also the nonholonomic ones.
+\begin{remark} The above proposition looks trivial it allows, however, for an immediate derivation of some classical results such as: \begin{itemize} \item Proposition 6.2 in \cite{Cortes_Leon_Inn_2003}, which states that {\change every solution of the standard variational problem that respects the constraints $C$ is simultaneously} a trajectory of a nonholonomically, as well as, vakonomically constrained system associated with $C$.
+This is obvious in light of Proposition~\ref{prop:constraints} as vakonomic and nonholonomic variational principles are restrictions of the standard variational principle. \item Remark following Theorem 2 in \cite{Crampin_Mestdag_2010}, which states that vakonomic trajectories with trivial multipliers $\mu_a(t)=0$ (cf. Remark~\ref{rem:multipliers}) are also nonholonomic trajectories.
+This again is clear as any vakonomic extremal with trivial multipliers is, in fact, an extremal of the standard variational problem and we can repeat the above reasoning. \item Theorem 3.2 (i) of \cite{Favretti_1998}, which states that for every sub-Riemannian geodesic problem with a totally geodesic constraints distribution (i.e., such that every unconstrained geodesic tangent to the constraints at a point remains tangent at all its points) the nonholonomic geodesics are precisely the unconstrained geodesic respecting the constraints.
+This fact follows again from Proposition~\ref{prop:constraints} implying that the unconstrained geodesics respecting the constraints are also the nonholonomic ones.
 Moreover, by the assumptions and by the uniqueness of (nonholonomic) geodesics with a given initial velocity, we get the equality of these two sets.
-Theorem 3.2 (ii), stating that in this case every nonholonomic geodesic is also a vakonomic one is again clear in the light of Proposition \ref{prop:constraints}.
+Theorem 3.2 (ii) of \cite{Favretti_1998}, stating that in this case every nonholonomic geodesic is also a vakonomic one is again clear in the light of Proposition~\ref{prop:constraints}.
 From this simple reasoning we see that the additional assumption present in Theorem 3.2 (that the distribution perpendicular to the constraints is integrable) is superfluous. \end{itemize} \end{remark}